ostinelli/syn/README.md

 Types:
 	Node = atom()
 ```

-Processes are automatically monitored and removed from the registry if they die.

 ### Options
 Options can be set in the environment variable `syn`.
 You're probably best off using an application configuration file (in releases, `sys.config`):